Marrakech Museum history

 The Marrakech Museum features collections of various sets.
 These include contemporary art, archaeological objects, and historical documents.
 Also, this museum features ethnographic objects.

-For the archaeological objects in the Marrakech Museum, feature Islamic currencies.
+The archaeological objects in the Marrakech Museum, feature Islamic currencies.
 This group of the collection is a good reflection of the primary characteristics associated with the Moroccan coinage.
 These characteristics cover all the way starting from the first Islamic principalities, which include the eighteenth, nineteenth, and 10th centuries up to the twentieth century.
 These comprise care and beauty, legends, striking workshops, corners, weights, matter, and many more.

 Marrakech Museum Ethnographic objects comprise doors, ceramics, Jewish artifacts, jewelry, costumes, pottery, weapons, and many more.
 For the historical documents, we have the original calligraphy and engravings.